felipegb94/ToFSim/README.md

 If you use this code please make sure that you cite the following papers:

 * *Practical Coding Function Design for Time-of-Flight Imaging*.
 Felipe Gutierrez-Barragan, Syed Azer Reza, Andreas Velten, Mohit Gupta.
-To Appear in CVPR 2019.
+CVPR 2019.

 * *What are the Optimal Coding Functions for Time-of-Flight Imaging?*.
 Mohit Gupta, S Nayar, A Velten, Eric Breitbach.
 ACM TOG, presented at SIGGRAPH 2018.